Friday, November 28, 2008

 (again this line will be excluded and will be broken line)

-we need to find each quadrant were one of the points sati
+we need to find each quadrant were one of the points satisfy one equation.

 we also need to check each quadrant. we use the points (1,-5) where only one of the equation was satisfied.